How do I hibernate my computer?

 When the computer hibernates, all of your applications and documents are stored and the computer completely switches off so it does not use any power, but the applications and documents will still be open when you switch on the computer again.

-Unfortunately, hibernatein many cases with Ubuntu, which can cause you to lose data if you expect your documents and applications to re-open when you switch your computer back on.
-Therefore, hibernate is disabled by default in Ubuntu 12.04 LTS.
+Unfortunately, hibernatein many cases, which can cause you to lose data if you expect your documents and applications to re-open when you switch your computer back on.
+Therefore, hibernate is disabled by default.

 Test if hibernate works

 You should save all of your work before hibernating the computer, just in case something goes wrong and your open applications and documents cannot be recovered when you switch on the computer again.

 You can use the command line to test if hibernate works on your computer.